 1. "Okie From Muskogee" by Merle Haggard

-Winning praise from then-President Nixon who asked the singer to perform it at the White House, there were many people on the opposite side of the political fence who felt the song was offensive as the country emerged from the Vietnam War.
+He even won praise from then-President Nixon, who asked the singer to perform it at the White House — but many people on the opposite side of the political fence felt the song was offensive as the country emerged from the Vietnam War.

 Many radio stations across the country succumbed to political pressure and banned the tune but that didn't stop the song from becoming a Haggard favorite.